 A. Travel Approval.
 All travel plans for ACA business must be approved in advance and in writing by the employee's department head or the COO.
 In-state travel with no overnight stay shall be deemed approved by the approval of a blanket in-state travel form approved by the COO on a quarterly or annual basis.
-(Overnight stays during instate travel are not covered by the blanket in-state travel form and require separate approval.)
+(Overnight stays during in-state travel are not covered by the blanket in-state travel form and require separate approval.)

-B. Travel Payment
+B. Travel Payment.

-- 1. Travel Cards.
-The CFO shall develop and implement a Travel Card program, subject to the approval of the COO, under which certain ACA employees, at the COO's discretion, are issued travel cards (charge cards) for travel and entertainment expenses.
-Each cardholder shall sign the Travel Cardholder Agreement that travel cards are to be used for travel and entertainment expenses, only, and that misuse of travel cards is grounds for disciplinary action, including up to termination and prosecution. - 2.
-Payment.
-ACA shall adopt procedures for ACA to pay travel expenses when not incurred on an ACA Travel Card, which procedures shall prescribe the documentation required for reimbursement, the time limits for reimbursement requests and approvals and the staff approvals required for reimbursements. - 3.
-Travel and MEI expenses will be reimbursed only upon the submission of itemized receipts.
+1. Travel Cards - The CFO shall develop and implement a Travel Card program, subject to the approval of the COO, under which certain ACA employees, at the COO's discretion, are issued travel cards (i.e., charge cards) for travel and entertainment expenses.
+E a c h c a r d h o l d e r s h a l l s i g n the Travel Cardholder Agreement that states that Travel Cards are to be used for travel and entertainment expenses only, and that misuse of Travel Cards is grounds for disciplinary action, including up to termination and prosecution.

+2. Payment - ACA shall adopt procedures for ACA to pay travel expenses incurred by the employee when not paid directly by the ACA, which procedures shall prescribe the (i) documentation required for reimbursement; (ii) the time limits for reimbursement requests and approvals; and (iii) the staff approvals required for reimbursements.

+3. Reimbursement for travel and MIE expenses will require the submission of all applicable itemized receipts.